Top 7 Content Plagiarism Tools for Web Page Writing

 In the past, we have discussed the importance of a detailed strategy for your content marketing.
 Your strategy should incorporate certain web page writing best practices, one of the most fundamental of which is publishing completely original text.
 This means no plagiarism or duplicate content of any kind.
 In order to check for plagiarism, you can use website plagiarism tools made for this very purpose.

 What Are the Potential Consequences of Plagiarism?

+Before we get into specific plagiarism tools you can use, let’s talk about what the potential impacts of plagiarism are.
 During my two-year tenure as a graduate teaching assistant, I fortunately only encountered a few cases of plagiarism among my students.
 Each was extremely frustrating in its own way.
 Some attempts were blatantly intentional, which I found insulting to my intelligence.
-Others were unintentional, and it was exhausting trying to gently but firmly explain to a student that even if she and a friend researched a paper together, she still has to turn in her own work.
+Others were unintentional, and it was exhausting trying to gently, but firmly, explain to a student that even if she and a friend researched a paper together, she still has to turn in her own work.

 To my embarrassment, I later discovered that a master’s in literature does not immunize one from a lapse in judgment that can lead to unintentional plagiarism.
 Three years ago, I started a personal blog on a topic of particular interest to me.
 At first, I was at a loss for a title, but suddenly I was struck with inspiration.
 In my excitement, I made the rookie mistake of forgetting to search for my chosen title on Google.

 A few weeks later, I received a comment on my blog from a playwright who very politely informed me that she had written and published a play with the same title as my blog.
 Had I done my due diligence beforehand, a Google search would have informed me that my preferred title was taken.
 Titles themselves are not copyrighted, but they can become trademarks, which are also protected by law.
 Although the playwright did not expressly ask me to do so, I decided to choose a different title for my blog.